basilesanast1/pico-badusb/README.md

 If there is a problem or a bug with this project, open an issue and I will look into it.

+## Future support for the Raspberry Pi Pico 2W

+I am waiting on a new unit to test this on.
+I will update the repository with extra code for the Pico 2W.